What’s the secret to a successful finance content marketing strategy? Find out with our 8 foolproof tips.

 With remortgages on the rise, the need for clear information about the processes involved is greater than ever.
 This linear left-to-right infographic for Google and the MAS succinctly presents the main steps to the complex process of remortgaging in a way that is intuitive and easy to digest.

-We’ve found that interactive visual content and tools can deliver impressive results in terms of engagement; by its nature, the format draws the user into a branded online space in a personal way.
+We’ve found that interactive content marketing and tools can deliver impressive results in terms of finance marketing engagement.
+By its nature, the format draws the user into a branded online space in a personal way.
 For finance brands, this is an invaluable opportunity to positively connect and offer value to the customer, as well as an effective way to improve sentiment.

 Example: Protecting Your World interactive microsite